How to Wax a Car

 • Go during off hours when there is no line.

-• Go straight home and spend the time you would normally use to wash your car and do the more critical steps of car care like waxing and detailing.
+• Spend the time you would normally use to wash your car and do the more critical steps of car care like waxing and detailing.

 By following my recommendations from above, taking care of your car paint can be as simple as this: